Jesse Owens: Later life

-Owens bridged the gap between racial disenfranchisement and opportunity.
-His Olympic medals showed the Jim Crow South and the world what was possible when African Americans were given a fair chance.
-Though many resisted racial integration, Owens served as a key figure for the beginning building blocks of the civil rights movement.
+Tyson Evans writes, of Owens, that “his dominance shattered the myth of Aryan supremacy and made him an international star...
+Owens’ achievements played a pivotal role in breaking racial barriers in sports, inspiring future Black athletes, and advancing the civil rights movement.

-Owens was banned from attending amateur events to enhance his visibility, and soon discovered that commercial opportunities had almost completely dried up.
+Owens was banned from attending amateur events to enhance his visibility, and soon discovered that commercial opportunities had almost completely disappeared.
 In 1937, he briefly toured with a twelve-piece jazz band under contract with Consolidated Artists but found it unfulfilling.
 He also made appearances at baseball games and other events.

-Owens was involved politically and lent his support to the Republican Party and Alf Landon in the 1936 United States Presidential Election, saying that Adolf Hitler congratulated him but that he was snubbed by President Franklin Roosevelt after winning a gold medal.
+Owens was involved politically and lent his support to the Republican Party and Landon in the 1936 United States Presidential Election, saying that Hitler congratulated him, but that he was snubbed by President Franklin Roosevelt.
 In 1942, Willis Ward—a friend and former competitor from the University of Michigan—who was then working at Ford Motor Company as Assistant Personnel Director, invited Owens to Detroit.
-Ward worked for the Ford Motor Company's "ad hoc civil rights division, serving as the liaison between black and white workers" and was an advocate for African American employees in the personnel department.
-Owens wound up replacing him, and remained with Ford until 1946.
+Ward worked for the Ford Motor Company's "ad hoc civil rights division, serving as the liaison between black and white workers" and was an advocate for African American employees.
+Owens wound up replacing him and remained with Ford until 1946.
 In the late 1940s, Owens moved his family to Chicago and opened his own public relations agency.

 In 1946, Owens collaborated with Abe Saperstein to establish the West Coast Negro Baseball League, where he served as Vice-President and owned the Portland (Oregon) Rosebuds franchise in Oregon.
 He toured with the Rosebuds, sometimes entertaining the audience in between doubleheader games by competing in races against horses.
 The WCBA disbanded after only two months.

 Owens helped promote the exploitation film Mom and Dad in African American neighborhoods.
 He tried to make a living as a sports promoter, essentially an entertainer.
-He would give local sprinters a ten- or twenty-yard start and beat them in the 100-yd (91-m) dash.
+He would give local sprinters a 10- or 20-yard start and still beat them in the 100-yd (91-m) dash.
 He also challenged and defeated racehorses; as he revealed later, the trick was to race a high-strung Thoroughbred that would be frightened by the starter's shotgun and give him a bad jump.
 On the lack of opportunities, Owens added, "There was no television, no big advertising, no endorsements then.
 Not for a black man, anyway."

-He traveled to Rome for the 1960 Summer Olympics, where he met the 1960 100 meters champion Armin Hary of Germany, who had defeated American Dave Sime in a photo finish.